MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 ## Create custom detailed reports

 If the default CQD reports don't meet your needs, use these instructions to create a custom report.
+Or (as of January 2020) [Use Power BI for CQD reports ](use-power-bi-for-cqd-reports.md)instead.

 From the pull-down list of reports at the top of the screen displayed at login \(the **Summary Reports** screen\) Select **Detailed Reports**  and then **New**.
 Click **Edit** in a report to see the Query Editor.
 Each report is backed by a query into the cube.
 A report is a visualization of the data returned by its query.
 The Query Editor helps you edit these queries and the display options of the report.